Improving the local solution of the DG predictor of the ADER-DG method for solving systems of ordinary differential equations and its applicability to systems of differential-algebraic equations: Introduction

 It should be emphasized that an important feature of numerical DG methods, in particular the version of the ADER-DG method with a local DG predictor presented in this paper, is the arbitrarily high convergence order and superconvergence, reaching convergence of order $2N+1$ when using polynomials of degree $N$ in the numerical solution representation.
 Guaranteed achievement of such high superconvergence is quite difficult and challenging task, especially for stiff problems~\cite{ader_dg_ode_jsc} and significantly nonuniform grids~\cite{siac_rev, siac_ref_1, siac_ref_3}.
 To solve such problems, post-processing methods for solutions that allow achieving high superconvergence are currently being studied and are being developed.
 In particular, a relevant approach to increasing the order convergence is the Smoothness-Increasing Accuracy-Conserving (SIAC)~\cite{siac_ref_5} (see details also in~\cite{siac_ref_1, siac_ref_3, siac_ref_5, siac_ref_11, siac_ref_20, siac_ref_12, siac_ref_15, siac_ref_16}).

 An important feature of DG methods, especially for solving ODE systems~\cite{ader_dg_ode_jsc, dg_ivp_ode_4, dg_ivp_ode_5, dg_ivp_ode_6, dg_ivp_ode_1, dg_ivp_ode_2, dg_ivp_ode_3}, is the possibility of obtaining a continuous numerical solution to the problem in the domain of definition $\Omega$, and not only at a finite set of grid nodes.
 In~\cite{ader_dg_ode_jsc} a version of the ADER-DG numerical method with a local DG predictor was presented for solving the initial value problem for a first-order ODE system (\ref{eq:ivp_ode_diff_src}).
 It was shown that the ADER-DG numerical method with a local DG predictor has a convergence order $2N+1$ for the numerical solution at grid nodes and $N+1$ for the local solution defined over the domain of definition $\Omega$, for polynomial degree $N$.
-Furthermore, the ADER-DG numerical method with a local DG predictor is a highly stable method, characterized by $A$-stability and $L_{1}$-stability.
-The work~\cite{ader_dg_dae} presents a version of the ADER-DG numerical method with a local DG predictor for solving a DAE system, based on a modification of the method~\cite{ader_dg_ode_jsc}.
+Furthermore, the ADER-DG numerical method with a local DG predictor is a highly stable method, characterized by $A$-stability and $L_{1}$-stability. \corrtext{The theory of ADER-DG methods for solving ODE systems was developed in~\cite{ader_improving_2024, ader_proofs_2025, ader_dg_ode_sinum}.} The work~\cite{ader_dg_dae} presents a version of the ADER-DG numerical method with a local DG predictor for solving a DAE system, based on a modification of the method~\cite{ader_dg_ode_jsc}.